AakarshM/Quizzer-Web-Frontend/README.md

 The link for the Android APK (student version) is also on the webpage!

+Note: Unfortunately I was unable to get an SSL certificate as its mostly for deployment/development purposes so it is only accessible with HTTP.

 # Time frame
 Took me a while to finish this project since its quite extensive and detail oriented.
 An estimate time frame is January 2017 - April/May 2017